Webador/SlmQueueDoctrine/README.md

 ```

 If you have the [zendframework/zend-component-installer](https://github.com/zendframework/zend-component-installer) package installed, it will ask you to enable the module (and `SlmQueue`), both in ZF and Expressive.
 Otherwise, add the module to the list:
-* in Zend MVC,enable the module by adding `SlmQueueDoctrine` in your application.config.php file.
+* in Zend MVC, enable the module by adding `SlmQueueDoctrine` in your application.config.php file.
-* in Zend Expressive,enable the module by adding `SlmQueueDoctrine\ConfigProvider::class,` in your config.php file.
+* in Zend Expressive, enable the module by adding `SlmQueueDoctrine\ConfigProvider::class,` in your config.php file.

 Note: Don't forget install [SlmQueue](https://github.com/juriansluiman/SlmQueue) in you config file, which is required.